amitsaha/gsoc2012_fbs/README.md

 DEPENDENCIES
 ------------

+On the node used for deployment (using deploy.py), you need 'fabric' installed:

++ # yum install fabric

 The Web application's dependencies can be installed by:

 + #yum install python-flask python-flask-wtf python-wtforms python-celery python-amqplib rabbitmq-server

 On the build node(s), the following dependencies are to be installed:

-+ #yum install koji pykickstart lorax livecd-tools pungi python-celery rabbitmq-server
++ #yum install koji pykickstart lorax livecd-tools pungi python-celery rabbitmq-server python-zdaemon

 STATUS